tomwhartung/seeourminds.com-bootstrap/doc/mondrian-links_and_quotes.md

 > producers and consumers in equivalent mutual relationships.*
 (p.
 262)

+> The creation of the machine itself proves that man has already lost much of his animal force and has therefore sought to replace it.
 > The machine can free man from his state of slavery.
+>
 > This cannot happen in a single day.
 > But in time the machine can restore man to himself.
 > For man *does not live in order to work; he works in order to "live."*
 (p.
 262)

 > The content of Western culture is above all to make man conscious.
+>
 > Man was not originally conscious of the life deep within him, which we have called "real life" (the essential in man).
-> He was mor or less conscious of the concrete side of life - the physical, the sensual, the intellectual.
+> He was more or less conscious of the concrete side of life - the physical, the sensual, the intellectual.
-> *Therefore, concrete life is our actual human life, and it is logical that we are constrained to givit first attention.*
+> *Therefore, concrete life is our actual human life, and it is logical that we are constrained to give it first attention.*
 (p.
 263)

 > If life and art demonstrate that evolution takes place through the action of creation and abolition,